emirhanboge/emirhanboge.github.io/_posts/2024-11-13-lora-vs-fullft.md

 featured: true
 ---

 My notes on the paper by Reece Shuttleworth, Jacob Andreas, Antonio Torralba, and Pratyusha Sharma.
-The paper was presented at NeurIPS 2024.
 The paper can be found [here](https://arxiv.org/pdf/2410.21228v1).

 # First Pass
 Are Full Fine-Tuning and LoRA equivalent?